• Skip to primary navigation

 As this is a dairy-based dressing with citrus it really doesn't have a long life.
 I would try to use it soon after making and keep it covered in a covered container in the fridge for 1-2 days at the most.

-Salads We Have Used It on
+Salads We Have Used It On

 Creamy Dill Dressing